fourdotsix/tenant-buckets/README.md

 ## Concept

-The concept is simple, to automatically provison a new AWS S3 bucket for tenant on registration and update the same on the central database's tenant table & data coloumn under `tenant_bucket`.
+The concept is simple, to automatically provision a new AWS S3 bucket for tenant on registration and update the same on the central database's tenant table & data column under `tenant_bucket`.
 Then using a bootstrapper updating the bucket in config `filesystems.disks.s3.bucket` during runtime when in Tenant's context and then reverting it back on central context.

-### Roadmap

-- [x] Automatic Bucket Creation
-- [x] Selecting the created bucket during Tenancy Bootstrapping.
-- [x] Deletion of Bucket when the Tenant is deleted.
-- [ ] Testing with Amazon S3 service.

-> **Note:** I have still not tested this package under ***production*** environment or with a real AWS S3 Bucket.
-I have only tested it under ***development*** environment using [MinIO](https://min.io/).
-I will update this after testing it on AWS S3 Bucket with an additional section on AWS IAM Policy Setup for creating the buckets using `aws-sdk-php`.
-Untill then, if you have tested, a PR is welcome.

 ## Installation